miguel-perez/smoothState.js/README.md

 ```

 You can see a [demo](http://miguel-perez.com/) of this simple fade effect on my own site.
+A better demo is in the works, since my site get's refactored and experimented upon almost perpetually.
+If you have an example of smoothState.js in the wild, [let me know](https://twitter.com/tayokoart) about it.

 ## Options
 smoothState provides some options that allow you to customize the functionality of the plugin.

 ### `prefetch`
 A boolean, default being `false`, that determines weather or not the plugin should try to prefetch the contents of the page.
 This is an excellent way to improve perceived performance.
 I wrote a [blog post](http://miguel-perez.com/articles/hong-kong-gui/) explaining ways you can take advantage of this to make your page feel instant.
 If you're dealing with a complex database-driven application and you're not using any type of caching, don't try to use this.
 It will likely destroy your app server since it will increase the number of request each user makes to the server.